m24h/sonycamloc/README.md

 # Sony Camera Location Tool

 An android App for location and remote control on Sony camera.
+This App tries to make the best possible speed of location and the stability of the connection to camera.

 ## Permission requirements